Spatio-Temporal Analysis of Epidemic Phenomena Using the R Package surveillance: Spatio-temporal endemic-epidemic modeling

-This article takes a two-component view on epidemic modeling where we use data as starting point and guidance for what a ``useful'' epidemic model is.
-For us, epidemic data are realizations of a spatio-temporal process with epidemic (i.e., ``self-exciting'' or autoregressive) behavior.
-The \pkg{surveillance} package provides three regression-oriented modeling frameworks for analyzing such data, as summarized in Table~\ref{tab:models}.
-Although these models are designed for different data types, they are all inspired by a Poisson branching process with immigration proposed by \citet{held.etal2005}.
-Its main characteristic is the additive decomposition of disease risk into ``endemic'' and ``epidemic'' features.
-The endemic component shall describe the background risk of new events by external factors (independent of the history of the epidemic), which in the context of infectious diseases may include seasonality/climate, population, immigration, socio-demographic variables, and vaccination coverage (all potentially varying in time and/or space).
-Explicit dependence between cases is then introduced through epidemic components driven by the observed past.
-In what follows, we give a brief introduction to each of the three spatio-temporal endemic-epidemic models for a basic understanding, and refer to the original methodological papers for further details.
+The three aforementioned model classes are all inspired by the Poisson branching process with immigration approach proposed by \citet{held.etal2005}.
+Its main characteristic is the additive decomposition of disease risk into \emph{endemic} and \emph{epidemic} features, similar to the \emph{background} and \emph{triggered} components in the ETAS model for earthquake occurrence.
+The endemic component describes the risk of new events by external factors independent of the history of the epidemic process.
+In the context of infectious diseases, such factors may include seasonality, population density, socio-demographic variables, and vaccination coverage -- all potentially varying in time and/or space.
+Explicit dependence between events is then introduced through an epidemic component driven by the observed past.

-Infective events occur at specific points in continuous time and space, which gives rise to time-space-mark data $\{(t_i,\bm{s}_i,\bm{m}_i): i = 1,\dotsc,n\}$ from a region $\bm{W}$ observed during a period $(0,T]$.
-Event times and locations can be regarded as a realization of a ``self-exciting'' spatio-temporal point process, for which \citet{meyer.etal2011} formulated the endemic-epidemic model ``\code{twinstim}'' in terms of the conditional intensity function (CIF, aka intensity process)

-It represents the instantaneous event rate at location $\bm{s}$ at time point $t$ given all past events, and is often more verbosely denoted by $\lambda^*$ or by explicit conditioning on the ``history'' $\mathcal{H}_t$. \citet[Chapter~7]{Daley.Vere-Jones2003} provide a rigorous mathematical definition of this concept.
-Both the endemic offset $\rho_{[\bm{s}][t]}$ and the log-linear predictor $\nu_{[\bm{s}][t]}$ of endemic covariates are assumed to be piecewise constant on a suitable spatio-temporal grid (e.g., week $\times$ district), hence the notation $[\bm{s}][t]$ for the region covering $\bm{s}$ during the period which contains $t$.
-Note that the endemic component therefore simply equals an inhomogeneous Poisson process for the event counts by cell of that grid.
-Furthermore, the observation-driven epidemic component makes the process ``self-exciting'' by adding infection pressure from the set of previous events,

-where $\varepsilon_j,\delta_j > 0$ are pre-specified temporal and spatial ranges of interaction, possibly infinite.
-The epidemic log-linear predictor $\eta_j$ of event-specific marks $\bm{m}_j$ weighs the infection pressure, which is also decreasing over space and time as quantified by parametric interaction functions $f$ and $g$, respectively.
-For instance, for the spatial spread of human infectious diseases, a power-law kernel $f(x) = (x+\sigma)^{-d}$ was found to perform well \citep{meyer.held2013}, whereas a step function could be used for the time-course of infectivity \citep{meyer.held2014}.
-Data analysis with this model class is illustrated in Section~\ref{sec:twinstim}, where we use an extended version $\lambda(\bm{s},t,k)$ of Equation~\ref{eqn:twinstim} to account for different event types with own transmission dynamics \citep[model details in][]{meyer.etal2011}.